thibmaek/home-assistant-random-record-push-cam/README.md

 ## Prerequisites

 - Account on AWS and logged in with it on `serverless`
-- Discogs account and a Discogs API token
+- Discogs account and a [personal access token](https://www.discogs.com/settings/developers)
-- A Push Camera entity set up on your Home Assistant instance
+- A [Push Camera entity](https://www.home-assistant.io/components/camera.push/) set up on your Home Assistant instance
 - Publically accessible Home Assitant API

 ## Getting Started